Adult ADHD Treatment in London, Surrey & Berkshire | Dr Kevin Pankhurst

 If you do not meet the criteria for ADHD, the psychiatrist will explain this clearly and discuss any other difficulties that may be contributing to your symptoms.
 You will still receive a report with recommendations for support or further treatment where appropriate.

-ADHD Medication and titration
+ADHD Medication and Titration

 7. Will I be offered ADHD medication straight away?